emerald/old-emerald/vmc/tests/README.md

 # `vmc` Tests

-The role of `vmc` in the Emerald compiler is presently unclear, hence its intended behaviour is also presently unclear.
+The role of `vmc` in the Emerald compiler is at present unclear, hence its intended behaviour is also _unclear_.

-The purpose of this test-suite is therefore merely to make a snapshot of the _current_ behaviour of `vmc`, before subsequent changes are made to the code base (e.g., to bring `vmc` up-to-date with contemporary C development standards).
+The purpose of this test-suite is therefore to make a snapshot of the _current_ behaviour of `vmc`, right or wrong, before any subsequent changes are made to the code base (e.g., to bring `vmc` up-to-date with contemporary C development standards).

 ## Design